Big-Bytes-Labs/fisher-rs/Readme.md

-# Ramanujan
+# Fisher-rs

-A fast, powerful, flexible and easy to use open source data analysis and manipulation tool written in Rust.
+A fast, powerful, flexible and easy to use open source data analysis and manipulation library written in Rust.

 ## Features: